 First, what exactly is an adjustment?
 Since the possibilities are endless, it may be best to define an adjustment as “any change you make to your original trade.”
 By that definition, then, even closing the trade is considered an adjustment.
 That’s right: always consider closing the trade before making any other adjustment.

 But sometimes closing isn’t your best option.
 Maybe you simply need more time in a trade, for example, when you’re riding a trend and think it’s going to continue.
 Maybe you’re satisfied with your profit and want to protect it, but still believe in the market drivers that sparked the trade position in the first place.
 Or perhaps the market has moved and you need to move with it.
 Often, it’s a combination.
-We’ll look at specific examples as we dive into winning trades (this article) and losing trades (coming up in part 2).

 Let’s consider three ground rules for making option adjustments.
 First and foremost, never make adjustments that increase the risk of your trade.
 The phrase “pouring gasoline on a fire” was seemingly created just for this.
 Instead, smart adjustments are intended to reduce the risk of your trade while still providing the potential for profit.